 Whenever I mention Vim on Twitter I often – quite rightly – get asked why I’ve moved to Vim when there are so many great text editors out there that don’t have the overhead of learning Vim.
 So here’s just a few of the reasons why I’m such a big fan.

-which means change inside quotes and it deletes what’s in those quotes, places the cursor inside and you can then type your new text.
-Easy.
-Imagine how much time that simple thing will save over the course of a day.
+which means change inner quotes.
+It then deletes the words within the quotes, places the cursor inside, and goes straight into Insert mode, ready for you to type your new text.
+Imagine how much time that simple thing will save over the course of a day?

-which will then make a marker with the letter A for that current position in that file.
-You can then jump to another file you might be working on, but at anytime you can jump back to that previous place by typing
+This will make a marker with the letter A for that current position in that file.
+You can then jump to another file you might be working on, but at anytime you can jump back to that previous place by typing:

 and like magic you’ve now instantly jumped back to that other piece of code.
 I can’t tell you how much I use that in the course of a day.
 Another great little shortcut is pressing CTRL-o which will jump backwards in the editing history, across documents, which is another thing I use all the time.